webonnx/wonnx/README.md

 git lfs install
 ```

-### From the command line

 Ensure Git LFS is initialized and has downloaded the model files (in `wonnx/examples/data/models`).
 Then, you're all set!

+### From the command line

-You can run an example:
+You can run one of the included examples through cargo:

 ```bash
 cargo run --example squeeze --release
 ```

-Or you can try the CLI (see the [README](./wonnx-cli/README.md) for more information):
+The CLI provides a convenient interface for tinkering with models (see the [README](./wonnx-cli/README.md) for more information):

 ````bash
 cargo run --release -- info ./data/models/opt-squeeze.onnx
 cargo run --release -- infer ./data/models/opt-squeeze.onnx -i data=./data/images/pelican.jpeg --labels ./data/models/squeeze-labels.txt --top 3
 ````

+### From Rust

+Add the `wonnx` crate as dependency (`cargo add wonnx` if you have cargo-add).
+Then, see the [examples](./wonnx/examples)
+for usage examples, or [browse the API docs](https://docs.rs/wonnx).

 ### From Python